 The need for specific therapies for chronic back and neck pain is brought about by compressed cartilage in the spine.
 A disc that has bulged causes pressure on spinal nerves and resulting pain that if severe enough can emanate throughout the limbs.
 The condition is often a result of years of accumulated stress and injury.

-Spinal decompression exercises work and work quickly
+Spinal decompression works safely and quickly with other therapy

 In the area of need for this type therapy, spinal decompression exercises are at the top of the list.
 Many exercises prescribed specifically for this can be done without help or supervision.
 Other types for more severe back conditions will require the aid of a physician or physical therapist.